GabiMoldovan/Accesa-Coding-Challenge/README.md

 0. Make sure that you have Java installed correctly.
-THE PROJECT RUNS ON JAVA 21
+THE PROJECT RUNS ON JAVA 21.

-1. Clone it
+1. Clone it.

 2. Create the PostGreSQL database.
-Name it AccesaInternship
+Name it AccesaInternship.

 3. Open the project and add the environment variable which is the jdbc connection string.